JacquesCarette/Drasil/People/Jason/thesis/chapters/Chapter Take Homes and Outlines.md

-    Outline: Discussion of communication and logistical issues associated with modern software development, followed by a discussion of an idealized workflow for product owners (i.e., using technical/formal languages to describe each component, including how those languages can be converted into softifacts).
+    Outline: Discussion of communication and logistical issues associated with modern software development, followed by a discussion of an idealized development methodology.

-    A “product owner” is any person involved with the creation of some software product, including, but not limited to, the actual "owners" (requestors) of the software, the communicators of the needs of the software, and the authors that realize the needs of software, into software.
+    A “product owner” is any person involved with the creation of some software product.
+For example, a product owner might be the licensed “owners” of the software, the communicators of the requirements of the software, the authors that convert the requirements into software, or developers of shared libraries.

 3. Drasil:

     Take home: Drasil is an exploration of the ideology discussed in Chapter 2.
     The goal of Drasil is to generalize and generate families of software artifacts by capturing and formalizing knowledge using domain-specific languages.
+Drasil generates scientific software that solves scientific problems laid out in a formal software requirements specification manual.

     Outline: General introduction to Drasils origins, research area, and goals, development methodology, architecture, and current issues.

 4. Framing Theories:

-    Old “Take home”: Since humans can infer knowledge from small “views” of a larger picture, transferring equational knowledge using equations is possible amongst those familiar with the specific “views.”
-For example, transferring `y = m * x + b` is easy for us to recognize as the equation of a line, but changing the variables or the form (e.g., using point-slope form, intercept form, etc.) will make it more difficult.
-To formalize the translation of specific kinds of theories into various forms (e.g., different forms, teaching material, solving software, etc.), the implicit information, which we would infer from theories, needs to become explicit.
-    Through making the implicit information, explicit, we are able to formalize more relationships between theories and other things (such as views and uses of them).

-    New “Take home”: Explanation and rationalization of the content of theories and their relationship to other aspects of Drasil.
+    Take home: Explanation and rationalization of the content of theories and their relationship to other aspects of Drasil.

     Outline: Discussing the issue of theories encoded as expressions requiring too much inference (which, naturally, a computer cannot make without